thiswillbeyourgithub/autopassad/README.md

 # AutoPassAd

-A cross-platform Python script that automatically detects "continue" text on screen and simulates mouse clicks.
+A (hopefully) cross-platform Python script that automatically detects "continue" text on screen and simulates mouse clicks.

 ## Features